EmanShihab/zellwk.com/src/posts/2018-06-29-finding-mentors.md

 The second way to find people to help is to go to events in your area.
 When I say events, I mean meetups and conferences.

-You can **find link-minded people** and you can become friends with them.
+You can **find like-minded people** and you can become friends with them.
 It doesn't matter if these people are higher level or lower level compared to you.
 You can still become friends with them.

 It's important to **treat these people as friends and mentors**.
 I'll talk about why its important in a second.